 - Baby walkers are dangerous – they are known to cause injury and accidents.
 Supervised general exploration is a much more effective – and safer – option.

-Parents may want to help their child develop these gross motor skills – they certainly take pride in them, even as they spell the end of a certain kind of easy, snuggle-based parenting – but according to Fischmann, there isn’t a lot parents can do, other than supervise (and baby proof) for the sake of safety.
+Parents may want to help their child develop these gross motor skills – they certainly take pride in them, even as they spell the end of a certain kind of easy, snuggle-based parenting – but according to Fischmann, the most parents can do is supervise (and baby proof) for the sake of safety.

 “There isn’t much you have to do as a parent to get your child to walk, but I think the best way to see them progress is to allow them to explore their environment,” says Fischmann.
 “Make sure your home is properly childproofed and relatively clean and let your baby play on the floor and explore moving.
 Let them try to do things, let them fall and let them explore outdoors as well.
 Obviously, always with close supervision.”

 Parents can create situations where babies are more likely to discover their own abilities, but the work is up to the kid.
 Certain products that purport to help children walk, such as baby walkers, are not only completely useless, they are downright dangerous.